jjhna/Mini/README.md

 How to use this program:

-1. Download or clone the repo into a folder on your computer.
+1. Download or clone the repo into a folder on your computer: https://github.com/jjhna/Mini

 2. Download and install Unity: https://unity3d.com/get-unity/download.